LC-Linkous/reverse_engineering_notes/README.md

 Some tools and software for these, are listed in the [ADD TABLE]() and [ADD TABLE]() tables.

+Documentation is extremely important when dealing with hardware analysis.
+In professional situation, this establishes the condition of the device at all steps, makes the process replicable, and is a key part of evidence gathering for forensics.
+Organized documentation is also a key part of component identification and cross-referencing how components interact.
+Complicated devices may include hundreds of components, multiple daughter boards, and complex circuity.

 ---
 #### Physical Device Access